GoogleContainerTools/kpt-functions-catalog/functions/go/inflate-helm-chart/README.md

 releaseName=test
 ```

-The key-value pairs after the `--` will be converted to a 'functionConfig' of kind
+The key-value pairs after the `--` will be converted to a `functionConfig` of kind
 `ConfigMap`.
 The above command will add two files to your directory, which you can view:

 ```shell